bettydes-hub/ethiopian-tutorial-app/backend/README.md

 # Ethiopian Tutorial App - Backend API

-A comprehensive backend API for the Ethiopian Tutorial App, built with Node.js, Express, and MongoDB.
+A comprehensive backend API for the Ethiopian Tutorial App, built with Node.js, Express, and PostgreSQL.

 ## Features